TL;DR – Our version of “I’m not reading all that, *SparkNotes pls.”

 The only people who exaggerate injuries more than soccer players trying to get a free-kick are insurance fraudsters.
 This dishonesty carries hefty consequences like fines, criminal charges, and potential imprisonment.

+Insurance providers rely heavily on the expertise of medical professionals and repairers to provide accurate information and evaluations, determining the legitimacy and value of claims.
 Medical professionals play a crucial role in verifying the extent of injuries.
 Their expert assessments and reports are pivotal in substantiating claims.
-Similarly, repair estimates from certified mechanics or body shops help verify the extent of damage.
+While repair estimates from certified mechanics or body shops help ascertain the extent of damage.

 So, let’s leave the acting and pretending to your favourite football player.
 You’ll never regret playing by the rules, especially if it means avoiding claim denials, policy cancellations, and legal action.